antazoey/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/contentpage.md

 The call to the base class's `OnElementChanged` method instantiates an Android `ViewGroup` control, which is a group of views.
 The live camera stream is only rendered provided that the renderer isn't already attached to an existing Xamarin.Forms element, and provided that a page instance exists that is being rendered by the custom renderer.

 The page is then customized by invoking a series of methods that use the `Camera` API to provide the live stream from the camera and the ability to capture a photo, before the `AddView` method is invoked to add the live camera stream UI to the `ViewGroup`.
 Note that on Android it's also necessary to override the `OnLayout` method to perform measure and layout operations on the view.
-For more information, see the [ContentPage renderer sample](/samples/xamarin/xamarin-forms-samples/customrenderers-contentpage).

 ### Creating the Page Renderer on UWP